tekknolagi/isdt/lecture-notes/3-bld.md

 $ c++ main.o square.o  # link
 ```

-This is the way we have been building programs in our Makefiles throughout
+This is the way we have been building programs in our Makefiles throughout this
-this module.
-Now you know what the compilation does but there is still this
-mysterious step that combines object files.
+module: each C file gets compiled into an object file as just described, and
+then somehow they're combined into an executable program.
+Let's try to
+demystify what happens there with some experiments:

 Let's figure out what is going on by experimenting a little bit.
 We'll write a
 main file that calls a function to generate a random number and then print it: